-The major wood processing industries in Nigeria are typically large capacity facilities industry such as large sawmills, plywood mill, pulp and paper plants and quite large numbers of small scale wood products manufacturing companies such as furniture industries, cabinet makers and carpentry.
-Round-wood in Nigeria comes mostly from the natural high forest zone of the country, in particular from the Southern States of Cross River, Edo, Delta, Ogun, Ondo, Ekiti, Osun and Oyo States of Nigeria.
+The major wood processing industries in Nigeria are typically with large capacity having many facilities such as large sawmills, plywood mill, pulp and paper plants and quite large numbers of small scale wood products manufacturing companies such as furniture industries, cabinet makers and carpentry.
+Round-wood in Nigeria comes mostly from the natural high forest zone of the country, in particular from the Southern States of Cross River, Edo, Delta, Ogun, Ondo, Ekiti, Osun and Oyo States.
 The most important wood products, produced, consumed and traded in Nigeria are sawn-wood, plywood, particle board, news-print, printing and writing paper and other paper boards (Kraft paper).

-The nature of the work done by workers in these occupations and the types of equipment and materials they handle present many on-the-job hazards.
-These hazards and injuries resulting from such incidence include: being caught-in or struck by machinery, falling from a height, heavy lifting or repetitive movements, twisting or reaching, and breathing in noxious or toxic chemicals while working for increase productivity.
+The nature of the work while handling the type of equipment and material by workers in these occupations are prone to hazards.
+These hazards and injuries resulting from such incidence include: being caught-in or struck by machinery, falling from a height, heavy lifting or repetitive movements, twisting or while reaching, and breathing in noxious or toxic chemicals while working for wood processing to increase productivity.
 Besides the hazards inherent in this profession are the unfavourable weather conditions and noise pollution that is injurious to human health.
 (Judd et al, 2004).
 In order to fully assess the safety environment in the mill sites within these areas, an overview of the wood processing industry activities and associated hazards are necessary.